sanketjadhav09/ClearClause-Legal-AI-Assistant/README.md

-# ⚖️ ClearClause — Legal AI Assistant
+# ⚖️ ClearClause — A Legal AI Assistant
 ### 🤖 *A Legal AI Chatbot powered by Gemini API*

 ---